-Sand's arrival into art as a full time venture was later in life than usual and so she has had many different roles and paths since leaving school at 16.
-Work and family took up much of her time but later when the pull of making art became so strong, she finally made a life changing decision to develop the art she had been making now and then and gain an education in art and find the opportunity to make it a priority.
+Sand's arrival into art as a full-time venture was later in life than usual and so she has had many different roles and paths since leaving school at 16.
+Work and family took up much of her time but later when the pull of making art became undeniable, she finally made a life changing decision to develop the art she had been making now and then, gain an education in art and find the opportunity to make it a priority.

-Six years later and soon after completing her BA in Fine Art, Sand was accepted as a scholarship student, one of only 18 students taken yearly worldwide for a 3 year Masters at the Royal Academy Schools London.
+Six years later and soon after completing her BA in Fine Art, Sand was accepted as a scholarship student, one of only 18 students taken yearly worldwide for a 3 year's Masters in Fine Art at the Royal Academy Schools London.

-Her path may have taken the long way round but Sand understands that the life experiences she had before and after her studies continues to be imperative in informing everything that she makes.
-Therefore, though not purposefully autobiographical her work will always contains a seed from her ideas, fascinations, obsessions and the many events that have marked her life.
+Her path may have taken the long way around but Sand understands that the life experiences she had before and after her studies continues to be imperative in informing everything that she makes.
+Therefore, though not purposefully autobiographical her work will always contain a seed from her ideas, fascinations, obsessions and the many events that have marked her life.

-Sand then returned to India and in 45 degrees and for over 2 months Sand and her partner drilled and prepared the eggshells and then packed them up and brought them back to London for finishing off in a borrowed studio....without one breakage!
+Sand then returned to India and in 45 degrees and for over 2 months Sand drilled and prepared the eggshells and then packed them up and brought them back to London for finishing off in a borrowed studio....without one breakage!

 In Sand's words:

-In 1999 I finally completed a BA (hons) in Fine Art and 2 years later was accepted on scholarship at the Royal Academy Schools in London for a 3 year postgraduate MA with sculpture as my main focus.
+In 1999 after completing a Foundation course, I finally achieved a BA (hons) in Fine Art and 2 years later was accepted on scholarship at the Royal Academy Schools in London for a 3 years postgraduate MA with sculpture as my main focus.
 I graduated The Royal Academy Schools in 2004.

-I take inspiration from human stories and myths, physics, cosmology, philosophies and more and employ them as a way of trying to negotiate a path through the darkness of my/our inevitably limited understanding.... the horror and fear of our fragility, the awe and wonder of living.
+I take inspiration from my own stories and memories intertwined with myths, physics, cosmology, philosophies and more and employ them as a way of trying to negotiate a path through the darkness of my/our inevitably limited understanding.... the horror and fear of our fragility, the awe and wonder of living.
 While the universe spins and throbs over our heads we go about our business, trying to untangle the everyday aspects of our lives...our dreams and nightmares, the winning, the losing and the trying, lives that turn off and lives that turn on.

 My work is evidence of my personal journey and of what I have seen along the way.